Well, baby #2 will be here sometime in the next several weeks. I feel like I still have loads of things to get ready before this little one arrives.

 With this technique, you could make several pieces.
+The Silhouette is such a versatile machine!
 You can make an alphabet as I’ve shown you, or try numbers or a short phrase that has meaning to you, or your child’s name.
+(Check out this other piece I made a similar way!)
 I love this project because you get to decorate your kid’s room with something cool, and your kid gets to decorate his/her room with something they made themselves and can be proud of.
 A win-win!

 For another children’s painting project, check out my Wrapping Paper Masterpiece post!